 display action descriptions run

-juju actions cinder.
-If the charm is not
+juju actions --schema cinder.
+If the charm is

 Policy overrides is an advanced feature that allows an operator to override the default policy of an OpenStack service.
 The policies that the service supports, the defaults it implements in its code, and the defaults that a charm may include should all be clearly understood before proceeding.

 Caution: It is possible to break the system (for tenants and other services) if policies are incorrectly applied to the service.

 Policy statements are placed in a YAML file.
 This file (or files) is then (ZIP) compressed into a single file and used as an application resource.
 The override is then enabled via a Boolean charm option.

 Here are the essential commands (filenames are arbitrary):

 zip overrides.zip override-file.yaml juju attach-resource cinder policyd-override=overrides.zip juju config cinder use-policyd-override=true

 The OpenStack Charms project maintains two documentation guides: